USS Theodore Roosevelt (CVN 71) conducts sea and anchor detail drills

 NAVAL BASE KITSAP-BREMERTON, Wash.
-(March 11, 2023) – U.S. Navy Capt.
-Brian Schrum, commanding officer of the Nimitz-class aircraft carrier USS Theodore Roosevelt (CVN 71), overlooks the ship’s flight deck from the pilot house March 11, 2023.
+(March 11, 2023) – U.S. Sailors man their watch stations as part of sea and anchor detail aboard the Nimitz-class aircraft carrier USS Theodore Roosevelt (CVN 71) March 11, 2023.
 Theodore Roosevelt is in a docking planned incremental availability at Puget Sound Naval Shipyard and Intermediate Maintenance Facility where the ship is receiving scheduled maintenance and upgrades.
-(U.S. Navy photo by Mass Communication Specialist Seaman Winton Ban)
+(U.S. Navy video by Mass Communication Specialist Third class Andrew Benvie)

 |Date Taken: